g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 ### Gettier superstitions

-> "We're big fans of Émile Zola but if there's one thing he leaves out, it’s the supernatural. we live in a world where, even in the C21st we don't really understand what's happening...
-I think in order to truly represent life realistically, you have to have a complete unknown."
+> We're big fans of Émile Zola but if there's one thing he leaves out, it’s the supernatural. we live in a world where, even in the C21st we don't really understand what's happening...
+I think in order to truly represent life realistically, you have to have a complete unknown.

 <center>– <a href="{{inverse}}">Helen Hindpere</a></center>